Ori and the Blind Forest

 You begin the game as Ori, a small forest spirit who was lost from the Spirit Tree during a storm and forgot who he was.
 Your heroic task is to bring Ori back to his home and save the forest from dying.
 You’ll gain more abilities as you go and be able to spend experience points on three different skill trees.

 This adventure game is incredibly fun but also challenging.
-Below you’ll be taken through each of the visually stunning area and shown how to pass all of the puzzles and find all of the secrets.
+Below you’ll be taken through each of the visually stunning areas and shown how to complete all of the puzzles and find all of the secrets.